quanpan302/quanpan302.github.io/_posts/2019-01-01-EnvironmentalScience.md

 - quantitative assessment of system responses employing pre- and postrestoration data collection
 - analysis and application of results to inform subsequent efforts

-**Broad areas of ecological theory that are foundational to the science of restoration ecology**
+Broad areas of ecological theory that are foundational to the science of restoration ecology:

 1. Ecological Theory and the Restoration of Populations and Communities
    - Population and ecological genetics